kubeflow/manifests/contrib/ray/README.md

+TODO
+- Use proper multi-tenancy namespaces, never ever "default"
+- Disable the istio sidecar for the deployment kuberay-operator in the namespace kubeflow
+- Disable the istio sidecar for the ray head in the namespace kubeflow
+- Long term fix the ray head with Istio Authorizationpolicies
+- Networkpolicies for kuberay-operator in the kubeflow namespace

 > Credit: This manifest refers a lot to the engineering blog ["Building a Machine Learning Platform with Kubeflow and Ray on Google Kubernetes Engine"](https://cloud.google.com/blog/products/ai-machine-learning/build-a-ml-platform-with-kubeflow-and-ray-on-gke) from Google Cloud.

 # Ray